 What to expect

-At your appointment you will be asked to complete some paperwork, check your weight and provide a urine sample.
-Your midwife will discuss your pregnancy, care options and give you a Pregnancy Health Record, which you will bring to all your appointments.
-This is an opportunity for you to ask any questions about your pregnancy and birth.
+At your appointment the midwife will discuss your pregnancy, maternity care options and give you a Pregnancy Health Record, which you will bring to all your appointments.
+At your appointment, your midwife will:

 - discuss your medical history